Extract ACORD forms to structured JSON

 Yes.
 Commercial submissions often combine ACORD 125, 126, 130, and 140 in one PDF.
 Sensible identifies each form within the bundle and extracts them individually.

-Sensible handles multiple ACORD revision years including 2010, 2014, and 2016 versions.
-The extraction engine detects the form version and applies the correct field mapping.
+Sensible supports any ACORD form number and any revision year.
+The extraction engine detects the form version automatically and applies the correct field mapping.
+Custom configurations for specific form versions can be set up quickly.

 Sensible accurately detects checked, unchecked, and X-marked boxes across the form.
 Fields like Additional Insured, Waiver of Subrogation, and coverage indicators are returned as boolean values.